ncoma/SquadMakers_Challenge/README.md

 > behave

 ### More notes
-- All the tests documentations written with Gherkin can be found in the `features` folder.
+- All the tests documentation written with Gherkin can be found in the `features` folder.